AlexBurnes/version-go/README.md

 A cross-platform command-line utility written in Go that provides semantic version parsing, validation, and ordering.
 This tool replaces legacy bash scripts (`version`, `version-check`, `describe`) currently used in build pipelines and supports Linux, Windows, and macOS with a reproducible build/distribution process.

+**Version 0.4.0** - Now includes a reusable library package for other Go utilities!

 ## Features

 - **Semantic Version Parsing**: Custom BNF grammar engine supporting extended version formats beyond SemVer 2.0